Get This Recipe In Your Inbox

 • vegan American cheese slices

-• ½ cup mandolined red onion, soaked in ice cold water for at least 20 minutes, then patted dry
+• ½ cup mandolined red onion, soaked in ice cold water for 20 minutes, then patted dry

 Instructions

-3. In a medium-sized bowl, combine the cornmeal, flour, garlic and onion powder, paprika and salt and pepper.
-Place the panko crumbs in a separate, medium-sized bowl.
+3. In a separate medium bowl, whisk together the cornmeal, all-purpose flour, garlic powder, onion powder, paprika, salt, and white pepper.
+Place the panko breadcrumbs in a third medium bowl.

-7. To toast the buns, melt half of the vegan butter in a cast iron pan over medium heat.
-Place the bottom buns into the pan until golden, and repeat the steps with the top buns.
+1. To toast the buns, melt half of the vegan butter in a skillet over medium heat.
+Toast the bottom buns until golden, then repeat with the tops.

 • Cook Time: 15 minutes